shikhar1337/Resto-Billing-System/README.md

 [#] Simple offline software for managing billing in restaurants.

 [#] Technologies Used :
-- Python
-- Python Flask
+- Python, Python Flask
 - PostgreSQL
-- JavaScript, JSON, VueJS Framework
+- NodeJS, JavaScript, JSON, VueJS Framework
-- NodeJS

 [#] Steps to run the project